anthonysSlab/SalineScriptures/brainstorming-ideas/homebrew ft.md

     - Improvised and broken weapons are d6 but they break after one hit. // approved the broken thing

 - Culveriner
-    - Spend an omen to succeed an attack on a unaware enemy with a gun
+    - Spend an omen to succeed an attack on a unaware enemy with a gun.
     - Crits give you an omen, taking damage removes one.

 - Noble Soul